-Knee injury that occur at work can be serious.
+A knee injury that occurs at work can be serious.
 Work injuries to the knee affect other body parts as well.
-You may be entitled to a significant workers compensation settlement if you injured your knee at work because the knee is also a weight bearing joint and your knee condition may become worse.
+You may be entitled to a significant workers’ compensation settlement if you injured your knee at work because the knee is also a weight-bearing joint and your knee condition may become worse.

-It is important to hire a workers compensation lawyer if you sustain a knee injury.
-Our workers compensation lawyer knows what treatment you need for your knee and also the treatment you need for your knee in the future.
-Our workers compensation lawyer will make sure you are given the correct permanent impairment rating and prescribed the correct future medical care for your lifetime so that you are protected.
+It is important to hire a knee injury attorney if you sustain a knee injury.
+Our workers’ compensation lawyer knows what treatment you need for your knee and also the treatment you need for your knee in the future.
+Our workers’ compensation lawyer will make sure you are given the correct permanent impairment rating and prescribed the correct future medical care for your lifetime so that you are protected.

 It’s important to note that an injury to your knee can occur at work in many different ways.
 You could hurt your knee when you fall, trip, or slip.
 However, you might also hurt your knee over time.
 Perhaps you’ve been working a job where you lift and carry heavy objects over great distances for many years.
 All of that work could take a significant toll on your knee.

 How an Antalgic Gait Affects Other Body Parts